Skip to content

 Cyber security is no longer optional for UK businesses of any size.
 In 2026, the average cost of a data breach for a UK SME is £15,300 (DCMS Cyber Security Breaches Survey), and 39% of UK businesses reported a cyber attack in the past 12 months.

 The good news: effective protection does not have to be complicated or expensive.
-A layered approach combining endpoint protection, email security, staff training and regular audits stops the vast majority of attacks.
+A layered approach combining endpoint protection, email security, staff training and regular audits stops most attacks.

 Connection Technologies builds security into every managed IT package, providing multi-layered protection from £45/user/month — no bolt-ons, no hidden security charges.